jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

 The alternatives  system and the  system administrator together  determine which actual file is referenced by this generic name.
-For example,  if the  text editors ed(1)  and nvi(1) are  both installed  on the system, the alternatives  system will cause the generic  name /usr/bin/editor to refer to /usr/bin/nvi by default.
+For example,  if the  text editors ed(1)  and nvi(1) are  both installed  on the system, the alternatives system will cause the generic name `/usr/bin/editor` to refer to `/usr/bin/nvi` by default.
-The system administrator can override this  and cause it to refer to /usr/bin/ed instead,  and  the  alternatives  system  will  not  alter  this  setting  until explicitly requested to do so.
+The  system  administrator   can  override  this  and  cause  it   to  refer  to `/usr/bin/ed` instead, and  the alternatives system will not  alter this setting until explicitly requested to do so.

 The generic name is not a direct symbolic link to the selected alternative.
-Instead, it is a symbolic link to a name in the alternatives directory, which in turn is a symbolic link to the actual file referenced.
+Instead, it is a symbolic link to  a name in `/etc/alternatives/`, which in turn is a symbolic link to the actual file referenced.
-This is done  so that the system administrator's changes  can be confined within the `/etc/` directory: the FHS (q.v.) gives reasons why this is a Good Thing.
+This is done  so that the system administrator's changes  can be confined within the `/etc/` directory, which according to the FHS is a “Good Thing”.

 When each package providing a file with a particular functionality is installed, changed or  removed, update-alternatives is  called to update  information about